bibekanandadatta/LaTeX-Templates/dissertation-jhu/README.md

 - Updated by John Muschelli on January 29, 2016
 - Updated by Leonardo Collado Torres on April 13, 2016
 - Updated by John Clayton in December 2019
-- The current version is updated by Bibekananda Datta in February 2024
+- The current version is updated by Bibekananda Datta on March 04, 2024